Home - Vegetables - Roasted Broccoli Salad with Couscous

 Winter broccoli is the best!

+These vegetables magically produce sugars in reaction to cool temperatures.
 That must be the reason these vegetables taste sooo good roasted — those natural plant sugars concentrate and become absolutely delicious.

 Roasted Broccoli Salad

-How to prepare broccoli for roasting
+How to prep broccoli for the salad

 • Slice the head off the lower stem, keeping about 4 inches of light green stalk and the florets (compost the tougher bottom stem).